mchung94/pyramid-solver/README.md

 Quickly find optimal-length solutions to Pyramid Solitaire.

 # Overview
 pyramid-solver searches for optimal-length solutions to Pyramid Solitaire according to Microsoft Solitaire Collection rules.
 This program is intended to help people who get stuck while playing and want to find out the solution.
-I intend to upload an executable for Windows soon.
+There is now a 64-bit command-line program for Windows available for download.

 ## Rules
 - Pyramid Solitaire uses a single 52-card deck.